-- Testing of the EMUs with 25 kV power is continuing on the Segment 3 and 4 main tracks and on the Santa Clara Drill Track (SCDT).
-One of the EMUs has begun the 1,000-mile burn-in process, which is part of its final acceptance.
+- Two of the EMUs have completed the 1,000-mile burn-in process, which is part of the final acceptance requirements.
+The second EMU was subjected to additional burn-in testing following a software update to address some operational issues. - Testing of the EMUs with 25 kV power is continuing on the Segment 3 and 4 main tracks and on the Santa Clara Drill Track (SCDT).
 Based on initial results, the 1,000 mile burn-in process can be completed in approximately seven (7) days on the current shortened alignment. - One EMU (309) was damaged during the filming of an initial pantograph test.
-Repairs are expected to take approximately one (1) week and should be completed in October 2023. - The EMU consultant has completed the Operations and Maintenance Plan for the EMUs and an update to the Rail Fleet Management Plan (RFMP). - EMU operators will continue to receive refresher training on the vehicles during the live-run testing of the EMUs. - The EMU Management Consultant has completed a Pre-Revenue (Burn-In) Operation and Maintenance (O&M) Plan, an EMU Storage Plan, and a Fleet Retirement Strategy for diesel equipment. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings. - Stadler is also conducting training of maintenance and operations personnel on the EMUs.
+Repairs are expected to take approximately one (1) week and will be completed in November 2023. - EMU operators will continue to receive refresher training on the vehicles during the live-run testing of the EMUs. - Stadler is participating in the project-wide Systems Integration and Safety and Security Certification Committee meetings. - Stadler also continues to conduct training of maintenance and operations personnel on the EMUs.